 Freebies, stay alert!
-Netflix has launched a test feature against password sharing so that nobody can take advantage of another person’s account without his permission.
+Netflix has launched a test feature against password sharing so that nobody can take advantage of another person’s account without his permission in UK.

 Since it is a test feature, only a limited number of people are getting the warning message on their screens while accessing Netflix.
 The message reads as follows: